Religion in Chad

-Islam is the most widely professed religion in Chad, with a significant minority adhering to Christianity.
+Islam and Christianity are the most widely professed religions in Chad.
 Smaller populations of non-religious people as well as adherents of other faiths are also present.

-Among Chadian Muslims, 95% professed to be Sunni Muslims, 1% Shia, 4% Ahmadi are largely concentrated in northern and eastern Chad, and animists and Christians live primarily in southern Chad and Guéra.
+Among Chadian Muslims, 95% professed to be Sunni, 1% Shia, and 4% other.
+They are largely concentrated in the northern, eastern, and central regions, whereas traditional religions or animists and Christians live primarily in southern Chad and Guéra.

-Islam was brought in the course of the Muslim conquest of the Sudan region, in the case of Chad complete in the 11th century with the conversion of the Kanem-Bornu Empire.
+Islam was brought in the course of the Muslim conquest of the Sudan region, in the case of Chad completed in the 11th century with the conversion of the Kanem–Bornu Empire.

-Christianity arrived in Chad with the French, by the end of the 19th century.
+Christianity arrived in Chad with the French, at the end of the 19th century.
+Among Chadian Christians, 22.8% profess to be Catholic and 17.9% profess to be Protestant.

-The constitution provides for a secular state and guarantees religious freedom.

 Demographics

-Muslims make up between 52-58% of the population; Christians, are roughly even between Catholics and Protestants, constitute about 34-45% of the population.
-There are small populations of animists and unaffiliated individuals.
+According to estimates in 2014–2015, 52% of the population is Muslim (mainly Sufi Tijaniyyah), 44.1% is Christian, 0.3% is animist and 2.8% have no religion.